epitrochoider/prime-healthcare-challenge/README.md

 # Prime Assessment Requirements:
 1. Using zone.js - Using, but not yet deliberately
 2. **Completed:** Demonstrate use of functional programming and be prepared to share why it's a good fit for the case you choose

+## View App
+To view the running app, clone/download, and run the following commands:
+ - npm install
+ - npm start